- 16 Aug 2022

 We need to consider stronger links between specialist primary prevention and response sectors, to support mutually reinforcing action to stop family violence and violence against women.

-The Free From Violence second action explained that:
+The Free From Violence second action plan explained that:

 The prevention system is part of the broader family violence system.
 This system exists on a continuum from primary prevention to early intervention (secondary prevention or intervening early to prevent recurring violence) and response (tertiary prevention or preventing long-term violence).